keenangraham/will-it-surf/README.md

 # Will it surf?

-A deep-learning model to determine whether it's worth going surfing or not based on live surf cam feed.
+A deep-learning model to determine whether it's worth going surfing or not based on a live surf cam feed.

 # Overview